hyperhq/docs.hyper.sh-hyper/Reference/quota_and_limits.md

 ### Request a quota increase

-Sign in Hyper_ console, open the [***quota***](https://console.hyper.sh/account/quota) page.
+Sign in Hyper_ console, open the support page.

 Under Regarding, choose Service Limit Increase.

-Under Limit Type, choose the type of limit to increase, fill in the necessary fields in the form, and then submit the request.
-We will process your requests within 1-3 business days.
-Once the request is approved, new quota will be granted immediately and you will receive a notification email.
+Under Limit Type, choose the type of limit to increase, fill in the necessary fields in the form, and then choose your preferred method of contact.